sugarvillela/UCR_CS141-Python/dynamicProgramming/README.md

 associates, and some rented equipment.
 Your clients are distributed between the East Coast and the West Coast, and this leads to the following question.

-Each month, you can either run your business from an oce in New York (NY) or from an offce in San Francisco (SF).
+Each month, you can either run your business from an offce in New York (NY) or from an offce in San Francisco (SF).
 In month i, you'll incur an operating cost of Ni, if you run the business out of NY, you'll incur an operating cost of Si if you run the business out of SF.
 It depends on the distribution of client demands for that month.